-This function will show how many panels are being recognized and all panel network addresses detected.
-It will also indicate its own Address on the network.
+This function will show how many panels are being recognized on the network and all addresses detected.
+It will also show its own Address on the network.

 NOTE: This function will only show the panels that are being listened to (RX).
 Meaning that this will only evaluate the receiving transmission path.
 For further troubleshoot info, please refer to the Chameleon Communications manual.